Silk Worm: Gameplay

 The player can take control of a jeep mounted with a machine gun or a helicopter mounted with forward and downward firing guns.
 Two players can work simultaneously and cooperatively against enemies, with one controlling the jeep and the other controlling the helicopter.

-Silkworm features a variety of enemies, some of which have specific weaknesses, such as the armored AA guns that can only be harmed when their shields are down.
+Silk Worm features a variety of enemies, some of which have specific weaknesses, such as the armored AA guns that can only be harmed when their shields are down.
 Enemies include the "Goose" helicopter, a gigantic, heavily armored "mini-boss" helicopter composed of several smaller vehicles connected together.

 The players collect shields (which can alternatively be shot by the player in order to destroy all enemies on the screen) and power cells that increase firepower, and an additional bonus can be added to the score achieved.
 The game becomes more difficult with each level, with more destructible environmental elements, such as buildings and ancient ruins.

 The speed is one of the defining parts of the gameplay, which the programmers who worked on the home conversions were keen to preserve, using a variety of programming techniques.
 Silkworm features a background music theme composed by Barry Leitch, which went on to be included on a Sinclair User covermounted cassette, along with Shinobi and Continental Circus.

-Ending

-As an arcade game, Silkworm has no ending, but the home conversions were altered to have either a victory screen, or a more involved final sequence.
-The end text reads:

-AND HISTORY RECORDS THAT DURING THESE 11 DAYS MANY LIVES WERE LOST.
-PEACE RETURNED TO THE NOW DECIMATED COUNTRYSIDE.
-THE PEOPLE RETURNED TO FIND CROPS RUINED, CHURCHES DEFILED AND THE VILLAGE POND DRIED UP.
-A MEETING OF THE ELDER'S PLEASANT PEASANTS IN THE LOCAL PUB DISCOVERED THAT THE PEOPLE SAW THE FUNNY SIDE OF IT.

 Release

-Silkworm was released at a time where scrolling shooters were among the most popular genres.
-It was released at the same time as Forgotten Worlds, Sanxion, Mr. Heli and DNA Warrior.
+Silk Worm was released at a time when scrolling shooters were among the most popular genres.
+It was released at the same time as Forgotten Worlds, Sanxion, Battle Chopper and DNA Warrior.

 The ZX Spectrum version of the game took three months to develop, and was converted from the Amiga version, which was almost identical to the arcade original.
 The game reached number three on the UK Spectrum sales charts, behind RoboCop and Dragon Ninja.

 In November 1990, Virgin Mastertronic re-released Silkworm as part of the Edition 1 compilation, which also included Double Dragon and the shoot 'em ups Gemini Wing and Xenon.

+Hamster Corporation released the arcade version as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in February 2024.

 Reception

-In Japan, Game Machine listed Silkworm as the fifth most popular table arcade unit of March 1988.
+In Japan, Game Machine listed Silk Worm as the fifth most popular table arcade unit of March 1988.

 The game was well received.
 Your Sinclair praised the 2-player mode and the sound effects.